It's All About Covers: Persistent Homology of Cover Refinements: Introduction

-\paragraph{Sparse and reduced filtrations} The growth of simplicial filtrations is a fundamental bottleneck in persistent homology, and many strategies have been developed to mitigate it.
-One direction focuses on selecting a sparser subset of the input: witness complexes~\cite{Silva2004TopologicalEU} select landmark points, and sparse Rips filtrations~\cite{sheehy2012linear,buchet2016efficient,buchet2024sparse} provide linear-size approximations under bounded doubling dimension.
+\paragraph{Sparse and reduced filtrations.} The growth of simplicial filtrations is a fundamental bottleneck in persistent homology, and many strategies have been developed to mitigate it.
+One direction focuses on selecting a sparser subset of the input: witness complexes~\cite{Silva2004TopologicalEU} select landmark points, while sparse Rips filtrations~\cite{sheehy2012linear,buchet2016efficient,buchet2024sparse} and generalized Dowker nerves~\cite{brun2019sparse,blaser2019sparsefilterednerves, blaser2019sparsenervespractice} construct topologically guaranteed approximations.
+Though theoretical linear-size bounds for these methods require a bounded doubling dimension, they still achieve significant practical compression on high-dimensional and non-metric data.
 A complementary direction exploits Euclidean geometry to either constrain filtration growth, as in $\alpha$-complexes~\cite{edelsbrunner2003shape,graf2026floodcomplexlargescalepersistent}, or to accelerate the computation of Rips filtrations~\cite{koyama2024distilledvietorisripsfiltration,AGGARWAL2024102290}.
 A third line of work reduces simplicial complexes via strong collapses~\cite{barmak2012strong}, which remove free faces without changing homotopy type.
 In a filtered setting, collapses can preserve persistent homology~\cite{dlotko2013simplification,boissonnat2019computing,glisse2022swap}, or be used more aggressively to obtain efficient approximations of Vietoris-Rips filtrations~\cite{dey2019simba,dey2014computing}.
 Together, these approaches achieve significant sparsification, but typically under assumptions on geometry, ambient dimension, or homological degree.

-\paragraph{Simplicial Towers} There is ongoing work on computing persistent homology for simplicial towers, which generalize filtrations by allowing vertex contractions besides inclusions. \citeauthor{dey2014computing}~\cite{dey2014computing} showed that a single vertex contraction can be replaced by a small number of simplex inclusions without altering persistence, and \citeauthor{kerber2019barcodes}~\cite{kerber2019barcodes} extended this to full towers, converting any simplicial tower into a filtration of only marginally larger size.
+\paragraph{Simplicial Towers}.
+There is ongoing work on computing persistent homology for simplicial towers, which generalize filtrations by allowing vertex contractions besides inclusions. \citeauthor{dey2014computing}~\cite{dey2014computing} showed that a single vertex contraction can be replaced by a small number of simplex inclusions without altering persistence, and \citeauthor{kerber2019barcodes}~\cite{kerber2019barcodes} extended this to full towers, converting any simplicial tower into a filtration of only marginally larger size.
 We rely on their construction to compute the persistence of our quotient filtrations.